tom-pettit/GeneralRedditBot/README.md

 # Reddit Bot CLass

-> This is a class that can be used to create multiple different reddit bots.
+**This is a class that can be used to create multiple different reddit bots.**

-> ideally one sentence

-> include terms/tags that can be searched

 **Badges will go here**